NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-5.8.md

 | [**5.8**](https://nuget.org/downloads) | [Visual Studio 2019 version 16.8](https://visualstudio.microsoft.com/downloads/) | [<SDKVersion>](https://dotnet.microsoft.com/download/dotnet-core/<SDKMajorMinorVersionOnly>)<sup>1</sup> |

 <sup>1</sup> Installed with Visual Studio <VSYear> with.NET Core workload

+> [!NOTE]
+> For maximum compatibility of NuGet 5.8, it is recommended to use Visual Studio 16.8, MSBuild 16.8, and .NET 5.0.

 ## Summary: What's New in 5.8